Virginia Roads - US 58, 1/58

 One-piece reassurance and overall narrow US 220 shields in Martinsville, which is an independent city and thus erects its own signage.
 The problem here is that this isn't US 58/220, but rather the business routes for them.
 Courtesy Chris Lawson, forwarded to me by Adam Prince.

-Next seven photos courtesy Lou Corsaro (until I say they're mine).
+The next seven photos are courtesy Lou Corsaro (until I say they're mine).
 The first one atop the page is also from Lou.

 Westbound in Danville, just north of NC.
 Notice how neither set of signs in the first photo has a state associated with the cities (and undersized Expressway notation).
 The second sign is on the ramp carrying US 58 WB to US 29 SB; 58 once went straight.
 I-785 will end at the end of the Danville Expressway, having come all the way up the US 29 corridor from Greensboro NC.
 Interesting tidbit: Lynchburg and lynching are both from Captain Lynch, who started vigilante justice in the frontier.